cleitonsouza01/trade/docs/api/trade.asset.md

 + ratio: By default the ratio is 1, so 1 derivative = 1 underlying asset.

-## trade.asset.Option(Derivative):
-Represents an Option.
-This class represents both calls and puts.

-### Methods:

-#### exercise(self, quantity, price, date):
-Exercises the option.

-Returns two operations:
-- one operation with zero value representing the option being consumed by the exercise;
-- one operation representing the purchase or sale of the underlying asset

 Copyright (c) 2015 Rafael da Silva Rocha
 rocha.rafaelsilva@gmail.com
 http://github.com/rochars/trade